Choose Alignment Over Self Sacrifice and Martyrdom

 Community — to be supported and seen by others walking the same brave path

-My own journey started with one small step: Yoga on Zoom during COVID.
-A way to connect, to breathe, and to offer something nourishing during a season of collective depletion.
+My journey toward alignment started with one small step: yoga on Zoom during an intense season of collective depletion.

-Today, I speak across the country about the power of unlearning the conditioning that keeps us stuck in sacrifice and martyrdom.
+Today, I speak nationally about the power of unlearning the conditioning that keeps us stuck in sacrifice and martyrdom.

 I teach physicians how to reclaim joy, meaning, and alignment—and how doing so isn’t selfish, but essential to healing and preventing burnout in our field.